-But Senator Gaylord continued his pursuit of increased environmental concern and action.
-He proposed a National Earth day in 1970.
+But Senator Nelson continued his pursuit of increased environmental concern and action.
+He proposed a National Earth Day in 1970.
 It was to be the first nationwide environmental protest “to shake up the political establishment and force this issue onto the national agenda”.
 On April 22, 1970, the timing was right and the first Earth Day protest received astounding support.

-On that first Earth Day, an estimated 20 million Americans took to the street in support of the environment and in protest harmful environmental practices.
-Never mind that “protests” were i n vogue at the time.
-This effort produced a lasting impact on the environment and brought about greater awareness that our planet had limited resources, and that our eco-system was self contained and finite.
-The things we are putting in the air, water and earth were impacting us.
+On that first Earth Day, an estimated 20 million Americans took to the street in support of the environment and in protest of harmful environmental practices.
+Never mind that “protests” were in vogue at the time.
+This effort produced a lasting impact on the environment and brought about greater awareness that our planet had limited resources and that our ecosystem was self-contained and finite.
+The things we are putting in the air, water, and earth were impacting us.

 Did you know?
-The Environmental Protection Agency (EPA) was formed as a direct result of this first Earth Day in 1970.
+The Environmental Protection Agency (EPA) was formed as a direct result of the first Earth Day in 1970.

-Important Note: The Earth Day celebrated in the U.S. is different from the International Earth Day.
+Important Note: The Earth Day celebrated in the U.S. is different from yet related to International Earth Day.

 Organic Gardening is also a way to celebrate Earth Day.
 The chemicals used in gardens and farmlands bring harmful affect on the water and soil and seep into the food you eat.
 Learn how to garden more organically.

 Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.